soasada/soasada.github.io/_posts/2021-01-26-database-per-service.markdown

 ### 1. Introduction

-If you have ever worked in a big company with small teams, you may have had the need to be as much isolated as possible from the other teams.
+If you have ever worked in a big company with small teams, you may have had the need to be as much isolated as possible from the others.
 Things like: releases, changes to a shared data model, high coupled code, scaling issues, etc... soon or later will be problems caused by the dependencies between teams.
-Then your team starts brainstorming about how to get rid of these dependencies.
+In this blog post I will explore some ideas that I used before, and we will see the possible problems (and solutions) that you could face if you do the same.

 ### 2. Separated repository (Idea 1)

-Someone proposes to have a separated repository with all of your code but, with a shared database, in the end all of your entities are related with others from other teams and departments.
-This seems pretty straightforward at the beginning, but you have to think about your use case, and the tradeoffs of this approach.
+The easier one, get your code, cut it and paste it in a separated repository but, **with a shared database**, in the end all of your entities are related with others from other teams and departments.
+This seems pretty straightforward at the beginning, but you have to think about your use case and the tradeoffs carefully.

-Are your services being used for thousands or millions of users?
-If the answer is no, maybe this approach could work for you.
+* Are your services being used for thousands or millions of users?
+  * If the answer is no, maybe this approach could work for you.
+* How many teams will be working on the database?
+  * If the answer is more than 1, maybe this approach is not for you.

-So your team starts working in the new repositories and realize that your repositories and entities will be duplicated in your new repository and in the old one.
-So you and your team decide to do some shared libraries to put common things available for everyone, things like database entities, repositories and even services are going to be shared.
-You are not duplication code right?
-Well... in the end no, but you are entering in another situation that could be even worse than duplicate code: the famous dependency hell.
+So your team starts working in the new approach and realize that your code will be duplicated in your new repository and in the old one, you and your team decide to do some shared libraries to put common things together and available for everyone: entities, repositories and even services are going to be shared.
+You don't want to duplicate code right?
+Well... in the end no, but you could create a worse situation than duplicate code: the famous dependency hell.

-Ok ok, you have your new shine repository, your new CI/CD for that repository, you have created two or three libraries and then your life is easy, time passes and you have ten, fifteen or even more services that are build on top of those libraries, what happen if some of your core libraries have a bug? what happen if someone is using entities and repositories that shouldn't be used? what happen if someone have to create an index in a 10 million records table/collection?
-For sure, you will have some of these problems without taking into account things like scalability because your use case is not for that big amount of user usage.
+Ok ok, you have your new shine repository, your new CI/CD pipelines, you have created two or three libraries and then your team start developing services, but a problem arises, one of your core libraries have a bug, what are you going to do with those fifteen services you have now?
+Well you could update one by one the dependencies or create a special job to make an update for every service.
+But more problems appears:

-Another caveat, be sure that the ones that are going to do the libraries use a low coupling and high cohesion design.
+* What happen if someone is using entities and repositories that shouldn't be used?
+  * You could move them to the service that belongs or don't accept the PR of that team.
+Set the boundaries of your libraries is crucial.
+* What happen if someone has to create an index in a 10 million records table/collection?
+  * You have to create some sort of communication or ticket system to tackle this and create the index in the background.
+* What if one or two of your services is having a lot of success?
+  * You could scalate horizontally those services, but your database now can't handle that traffic.
+* Are your libraries cohesive and low coupled?
+  * This is something hard to change once you have implemented a lot of code in them.
+But the solution is to refactor.

-Even with all the possible problems that you could have with this approach, it's still a good solution if you do it right, but if you are in another case, where you need full isolation (for releases, to unblock your team, etc...) and you are experimenting scalability issues and your bottleneck is the shared database, maybe you should consider a second approach...
+Even with all the possible problems that you could have with this approach, it's still a good solution if your use case is small, but if you are in another case it's worth to mention that there are other possible solutions.

 ### 3. Separated services and database (Idea 2)